jfrogren/portfolio-arkivet/static/mdfiles/201218-search-support-from-librarian.md

 ### Person-centred research practice: the user involvement in research of older adults with first-hand experience of reablement

 Detta verkar vara ett accepterat manuskript, frågan är om det snart finns som publikation i en tidskrift.
 Har känskan av att försteförfattaren är en (norsk) doktorand med tanke på språket.
 Hur som helst finns det en del matnyttigt att hämta här eftersom området är snarlikt mitt.

+Så här står det om syftet:

+> In this article we describe and reflect on the processes and outcomes associated with advisory group-researcher collaboration.
+Our reflections emanate from our experience with the user-involvement of older adults with health-related conditions and first-hand experience in an advisory group.

+Och forskningsfrågorna:

+1) What are the important prerequisites associated with facilitating the user involvement of older adults with health-related conditions in research?
+2) How can the involvement of older adults with first-hand experience improve research quality and relevance?
+3) How can the involvement of older adults with health-related conditions and first-hand experience contribute to the improvement of person-centredness in research?

+Det som betonas är att denna grupp har en health-related condition och förstahandserfarenhet av  som anses relevant för studien.
+Här argumenteras för att det inte finns så mycket forskning när det gäller involvering av personer med den sortens tillstånd och erfarenhet:

+> apart from studies where older adults were included as research objects or informants, a relatively small number of studies on involvement in research of older adults with health-related conditions and first-hand experience currently exist.
+Also, findings on barriers to the involvement of such groups and the impact their involvement can have on research are limited and inconclusive.
+This indicates that more knowledge on the topic is needed.

 När det kommer till definitionen av 'public involvement' står här:

 > In one widely used definition of public involvement in research, research is viewed as being carried out ‘with’ or ‘by’ rather than ‘for’, ‘about’ or ‘to’ members of the public (INVOLVE, 2012).
 In that definition, public refers to the range of people and groups that may be involved in research: patients, potential patients, carers and people who use health and/or social care services as well as people from organisations who represent those who use such services.
 The use of the propositions ‘with’ and ‘by’ imply public involvement during all research steps: what to explore and how the research should be carried out, analysed and disseminated.